ProfessionalWiki/WikibaseEdtf/README.md

 [MediaWiki] extension that adds support for the [Extended Date/Time Format (EDTF) Specification][EDTF] to [Wikibase] via a new data type.

-Wikibase EDTF has been made possible with the financial support of the Luxembourg Ministry of Culture.
+[Professional.Wiki] created and maintains Wikibase EDTF.
+We provide [Wikibase hosting], [Wikibase development] and [Wikibase consulting].

-It is an open source project developed and maintained by [Professional.Wiki].
+Wikibase EDTF is an open source project that was made possible with the financial support of the Luxembourg Ministry of Culture.
 Contributions are welcome!

 You can find a demo of this extension at https://edtf.wikibase.wiki